-- (1) If an exotic disease is diagnosed, the operator must notify the chief technical officer within 24 hours. - (2) In the event of a positive test result for an exotic disease, all fish and marine invertebrates in the batch must be tested and shown to be free of the relevant disease organism/s, or euthanised (in which case testing is not mandatory). - (3) In the event of a positive test result for an exotic disease, or when the operator chooses not to have fish or marine invertebrates tested: - All ornamental fish and marine invertebrates (including scavenger fish and snails) directed by the Inspector must be destroyed. - b) All dead ornamental fish or marine invertebrates (including scavenger fish and snails) must be double bagged and removed from the facility by the Inspector for disposal. - c) The protective clothing, packaging, tanks and equipment from the direct water system and any parts of the facility that are potentially contaminated must be thoroughly cleaned and disinfected (section 3.8) or destroyed.

-- d) All fish and marine invertebrate testing, destruction, and cleaning must be under direction of the Inspector. - e) Packaging associated with the consignment must be either destroyed or treated using the following options: - i) Incineration or commercial waste management at an approved transitional facility. - ii) For plastic or polystyrene: thoroughly sprayed with 200ppm chlorine or 2% Virkon and left to dry (see Standard for Transitional Facilities for General Uncleared Risk Goods). - (4) If commercial waste facilities are used, records must be kept.
+- (1) If a disease is diagnosed, the operator must notify the chief technical officer within 24 hours. - (2) In the event of a positive test result for a specified risk organism, all fish and marine invertebrates in the batch must be tested and shown to be free of the relevant disease organism/s, or euthanised. - (3) In the event of a positive test result, or when the operator chooses not to have fish or marine invertebrates tested: - a) All ornamental fish and marine invertebrates (including scavenger fish and snails) directed by the Inspector must be destroyed. - b) All dead ornamental fish or marine invertebrates (including scavenger fish and snails) must be double bagged and removed from the facility by the Inspector for disposal. - c) The protective clothing, packaging, tanks and equipment from the direct water system and any parts of the facility that are potentially contaminated must be thoroughly cleaned and disinfected (section 3.8) or destroyed. - d) All fish and marine invertebrate testing, destruction, and cleaning must be under direction of the Inspector. - e) Packaging associated with the consignment must be either destroyed or treated using the following options: - i) Incineration or commercial waste management at an approved transitional facility. - ii) For plastic or polystyrene: thoroughly sprayed with 200ppm chlorine or 2% Virkon and left to dry (see Standard for Transitional Facilities for General Uncleared Risk Goods). - (4) If commercial waste facilities are used, records must be kept.